kinola-ee/kinola-wp/README.md

 `kinola/language`
 This filter allows you to set the site language.
 Use a 2-letter ISO language code, e.g. 'en' or 'et'.

+`kinola/assets/css`
+Use this filter to disable loading Kinola CSS.

+`kinola/assets/photoswipe`
+Use this filter to disable loading PhotoSwipe styles on single film page.

 `kinola/checkout/show_title`
 This filter can be used to control whether or not the default title is displayed on Checkout page.